 2.2 Delivering the presentation model

 Somewhere in our application we'll build this presentation model.
-It may be hydrateded with the results of a simple database query, like a flat report.
+It may be hydrated with the results of a simple database query, like a flat report.
 Or it may be calculated and projected from another set of interesting data.
 It's common to have a class whose sole responsibility is to formulate the presentation model.
 Doing the work of building a presentation model in application code is better than doing that work in the view.
 The view is convoluted enough as it is, and focused on HTML and style.
 A separate class that creates the presentation model can be easily tested, programmed and maintained.

 It's also best to not perform this work in the controller.
 The controller is busy deciding which view the render and coordinating these other efforts.
 From the controller's perspective, there's nothing to it.
 A simplistic look at how a controller might send the presentation model to the view is offered in Listing 2.2.